How to slice a list in Python

 - The slice

-numbers[-3:], tells Python to slice from the third-to-last element all the way to the end.
+numbers[-3:], tells Python to slice from the third-to-last element all the way to the end of the list.

 Using the [start:end:step] syntax